ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 ## User activities <a name="useractivities"></a>
 This section illustrates typical scenarios that the user may go through when using our *Chirp!* application.
-This includes cases for both unauthorised and authorised users.
+This includes cases for both unauthenticated and authenticated users.
 The illustrations are shown as sequences of activities in the format of UML Activity Diagrams.
 &nbsp;